 Because flat TVs have started getting rid of appropriate sound systems, an external speaker has become necessary.
 But for us with limited space, it may be a cause of concern.

-Speakers in one box such as ZVOX soundbase 350 is ideal for people who are into better audio experience without the need for multiple and separate components.
-All the three drivers and subwoofer is encased in one shelf, giving you more free space for your other stuff.
+Speakers in one box such as ZVOX soundbase 350 is ideal for us who are into better audio experience without the need for multiple and separate components.
+All the three drivers and subwoofer is encased in one shelf, giving us more free space for our other stuff.

 However, because all the drivers are housed in one cabinet, your bass experience may not be as shaky as you want it to be.